Lux Christian Academy: Policies & Handbook

 GUN/WEAPON-FREE SCHOOLS

-All LCA students are prohibited to use or possess a firearm or weapon at school, at any school sponsored event, or in or upon any school property, including school transportation or school-sponsored transportation.
+All LCA students and parents are prohibited from using or possessing a firearm or weapon at school, at any school-sponsored event, or in or upon any school property, including school transportation or school-sponsored transportation.

 Online Bullying Policy